 - Contacting the people who have submitted content to let them know whether their submission has been approved or not

-Finding and contacting new people and organisations who might be interested in sharing their content on Devonstream.
+Researching and contacting new people and organisations who might be interested in sharing their content on Devonstream.

 Posting updates about Devonstream on our website and on social media.

-Regular update meetings/communication with the station manager.
+Regular update meetings/communication with the project manager and wider team.

 Keeping up-to-date with personal development opportunities.

 - A keen eye (and ear) for detail

 - Basic IT skills (web searching, word processing, spreadsheets, etc)

 - Commitment to diversity and equality

 - A love of music and other arts/cultural activity